 Implementation of CAB Report Recommendations

 Following the July 2021 release of the DPS Community Advisory Board (CAB) report, the university formed a CAB Implementation team to study, review and implement each one of the 45 recommendations made by the DPS CAB.
-The CAB Implementation team comprises campus leaders representing a wide spectrum of the university’s operations.
+The CAB Implementation team was comprised of, campus leaders representing a wide spectrum of the university’s operations, and it served as the transition team between the original CAB and the second group of CAB members that were introduced in the spring of 2023.

 All of the recommendations made by the CAB are catalogued below, categorized into four pillars: Accountability, Alternatives to Armed Response, Community Care, and Transparency.
-Since the Fall of 2021, the CAB Implementation team has worked closely with divisions across the institution to ensure recommendations are vetted and implemented organically and sustainably across the university’s operations.
+The CAB Implementation team worked closely with divisions across the institution to ensure recommendations were vetted and implemented organically and sustainably across the university’s operations.
+Beginning in the fall of 2023, the new CAB will be taking on this responsibility going forward.

-The below dashboard will be updated at least once every semester with links that detail the specific work being carried out by the Implementation team and its partners across our campuses.
+The dashboard below will be updated at least once every semester with links that detail the specific work being carried out by the CAB and its partners across our campuses.

 General Recommendations